sametz/nmrsim/dev_notes/README.txt

-This is a collection of notes and reminders regarding the nmrsim project.
+This is an informal collection of notes and reminders regarding the nmrsim project.

-This is a stop-gap of recording useful information prior to incorporating it in formal documentation.
+This is a stop-gap for recording useful information prior to incorporating it in formal documentation for developers.